antoniogarrote/grel/README.md

 #GRel

-A small ruby library that makes it easy to store and query ruby objects stored in a RDF database like Stardog.
+A small ruby library that makes it easy to store and query ruby objects stored in the RDF database [Stardog](http://stardog.com/).

 ## Initialization
 ```ruby